Kobe-Martinez/pythagorean-triple-finder/README.md

 ## How It Works

 1. **Input**:
-   - The program reads two integers from a specified text file.
+   - The program reads two integers from a specified text file

 2. **Validation**:
-   - It checks if the two integers can form a valid Pythagorean relationship.
+   - It checks if the two integers can form a valid Pythagorean relationship

 3. **Calculation**:
-   - If valid, the program calculates the missing side (either the hypotenuse or one of the legs).
+   - If valid, the program calculates the missing side (either the hypotenuse or one of the legs)
-   - If not, it outputs `-1`.
+   - If not, it outputs `-1`

 4. **Output**:
-   - The program outputs the calculated value or `-1` if no valid Pythagorean triple exists.
+   - The program outputs the calculated value or `-1` if no valid Pythagorean triple exists

-This implementation includes robust handling of edge cases and is designed for use with predefined test cases and randomized inputs for validation.
+This implementation includes robust handling of edge cases and is designed for use with predefined test cases and randomized inputs for validation

 ---